 Stopping flying ant infestations

-Once you've identified the presence of flying ants, it's essential to take immediate action to intercept their colonization efforts:
+Once you've identified the presence of flying ants, it's essential to take immediate action to intercept their colonization efforts (and avoid a repeat “flying ant day” event inside your home).
+Here are practical removal tips:

 Seal entry points